Everything To Know About Gene Leahy Mall In Downtown Omaha

 When officials first announced plans to renovate Gene Leahy Mall, there was a huge public uproar.
 The main reason?
 No one wanted the two slides to be removed.

 Most people of a certain age remember sliding down the slides on wax paper.
 They remember the burn of their thighs touching the hot surface.
-And now, our kids, and their kids someday, can enjoy them again.
+And now, our kids, and their kids someday, can enjoy the same sensation.

 There are two additional slides added to this part of the park, each shorter and less steep.
 And while I can’t confirm this, I’m assuming they don’t burn as much to slide down.